Darian Mensah

-Darian Mensah (born January 25, 2005) is an American college football quarterback for the Duke Blue Devils.
-He previously played for the Tulane Green Wave.
+Darian Okoe Mensah (born January 25, 2005) is an American college football quarterback for the Miami Hurricanes.
+He previously played for the Tulane Green Wave and Duke Blue Devils.

 Early life

-Mensah attended St. Joseph High School in Santa Maria, California.
+Mensah grew up in San Luis Obispo, California.
+He attended St. Joseph High School in Santa Maria, California.
 As a senior, he was the Mountain League Player of the Year after passing for 2,256 with 25 total touchdowns.
 He committed to Tulane University to play college football.

 College career

 Tulane

-After redshirting his first year at Tulane in 2023, Mensah was named the starter for the 2024 season.
-In his first game against the Southeastern Louisiana Lions, he completed 10 of 12 passes for 205 yards and two touchdowns, in a 52-0 victory.
+After redshirting his first year at Tulane in 2023, Mensah was named the Green Wave’s starting quarterback for the 2024 season, winning the job in fall camp over Kai Horton and former Oregon transfer Ty Thompson.
+He made an immediate impact in his first collegiate start against Southeastern Louisiana, throwing for 205 yards and two touchdowns in a 52–0 victory, and followed it with a career-high 342 passing yards and two touchdowns in a 34–27 loss to No. 17 Kansas State.

+Mensah started all 13 games during the 2024 season, finishing the year with 189 completions on 287 attempts (65.9 percent) for 2,723 yards, 22 touchdowns, and six interceptions, while adding 132 rushing yards and a touchdown.
+He threw for 300 yards or more in three games and recorded multiple touchdown passes in eight contests.

+Under Mensah’s leadership, Tulane posted a 9–4 record, reached the American Athletic Conference Championship Game, and earned a berth in the Gasparilla Bowl.
+He led the AAC in completion percentage, yards per attempt, and passer rating.

-On December 8, 2024, Mensah announced that he would enter the transfer portal.
-He was considered the top-rated player in the transfer portal by ESPN.
+On December 8, 2024, Mensah announced his intention to enter the NCAA transfer portal and subsequently opted out of Tulane’s bowl game.
+He was regarded as the top-rated player in the transfer portal by ESPN before committing to Duke.